All you need to know about measuring your kitchen

 Then, measure the width, depth and height of the obstacles from your floor plan, including the height from the floor to the bottom of each obstacle, from the top to the ceiling, and to the nearest fixed point.

 Finally, if you’re planning to move extractor fans or hoods, make a note of which walls lead to a clear outside space that isn’t blocked by obstacles on the other side.
-It might also help to take some photos of your kitchen, so you can take them to your planning appointment with a colleague in-store.
+It might also help to take some photos of your kitchen, so you can bring them to your planning appointment.